Sheriff’s Deputy Hits And Kills Fleeing Suspect

 - Scope of Employment: This phrase is much broader than “official action,” another commonly-used phrase.
 For example, if officers don’t have probable cause to detain a suspect, a subsequent chase is probably not an “official action.”
 But the chase is firmly within the scope of employment.

-Procedurally, a Campbell car accident attorney must normally file a notice of claim before they file legal paperwork in court.
+Procedurally, a San Jose car accident attorney must normally file a notice of claim before they file legal paperwork in court.
 The notice of claim gives the state, county, or local government a chance to settle the claim quietly before it goes to court.

 Rely on an Experienced Lawyer

 Reckless police chases often cause serious injuries.
-For a free consultation with an experienced personal injury attorney in Campbell, contact Solution Now Law Firm.
+For a free consultation with an experienced personal injury attorney in San Jose, contact Solution Now Law Firm.
 We do not charge upfront legal fees in these cases.